 Once you’ve started freeing up space, it is a good idea to get rid of junk files.
 These are temporary files, user and system cache, unused language files, document versions, system log files, and many more.
 They can be removed safely, but the problem is that finding them manually is a really difficult task.

-Fortunately, there is an app that can do all the heavy lifting for you, and it is CleanMyMac X. This tool notarized by Apple comes with multiple tools that can quickly and securely find and delete junk files from your Mac, completely uninstall apps, detect and remove malware, optimize and speed up your Mac, and more.
+Fortunately, there is an app that can do all the heavy lifting for you, and it is CleanMyMac.
+This app, notarized by Apple, comes with multiple tools that can quickly and securely find and delete junk files from your Mac, completely uninstall apps, detect and remove malware, optimize and speed up your Mac, and more.
 Here’s how to use this handy app to free up space on your Mac:

-1. Open CleanMyMac X or first download it for free here and install the app.
+1. Open CleanMyMac or first download it for free here and install the app.

-2. From the sidebar, go to System Junk.
+2. From the sidebar, go to Cleanup and click Scan.

-That is it!
-With just a few clicks and within a matter of seconds, your Mac gets a good kick-start to run smoothly.
+That’s it!
+With just a few clicks and within seconds, your Mac gets a good kick-start to run smoothly.

 3. Update your macOS and apps